AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/sendgrid.md

 All Cloud projects are managed under a central account, so only Support has access to the SendGrid dashboard.
 SendGrid does not provide subaccount restriction features.

 [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) for activity logs, such as delivery status or a list of bounced, rejected, or blocked email addresses.

+>[!NOTE]
+>The activity logs are only retained for 30 days - it will not be possible for us to retrieve any logs from beyond that period.

 If possible, include the following information with your request: